 CBD isolate is less likely to cause issues for people with allergy or histamine issues

-The research is primarily based on CBD by itself.
+More importantly, the research is primarily based on CBD by itself.

 What about refrigeration?

-Does CBD full spectrum need to be refrigerated
+Does CBD full spectrum need to be refrigerated?

 It's best to refrigerate full spectrum CBD once opened.

 Otherwise, it will get goopy, slightly smelly, and expire more quickly.